Are You at Risk of Developing Inflammatory Bowel Disease?

 Both oral contraceptives and hormone replacement therapies may increase the risk of inflammatory bowel disease.

 Having an elevated risk to develop a disease doesn't mean that you will inevitably develop it.
 You should, however, intervene to modify the risk factors that can be modified in order to lower the risk as much as you can.

 As the name suggests, inflammatory bowel disease develops because of increased inflammation in the colon and intestines.
 The easiest, and often most effective, method of prevention is to change your diet and lifestyle to reduce inflammation.

 - Lose excess body weight.

 - Eat a healthy diet: high fiber and low fat.
 Avoid processed and high-sugar food.

 - For birth control, use safer methods instead of oral pills.

-- For postmenopausal symptoms, discuss with you doctor the use of less risky medications than hormonal treatment.
+- For postmenopausal symptoms, talk to your doctor about using less risky medications than hormonal treatment.